 7. Say it with me three times; camping quiche, camping quiche, camping quiche.
-Maybe not a practical backpacking camping food, the camping quiche is about as sophisticated as it gets when car camping.
+Although it’s maybe not a practical backpacking food, the camping quiche is about as sophisticated as it gets when car camping.

 8. The only thing better than salmon is a salmon burrito.
 The biggest perk to this breakfast is that you can grab it and get hiking as soon as your fire is safely extinguished.

 9. This campfire bacon is a golden start to your day when camping.
-Packed full of salty protein and all the deliciousness you can handle, it is an easy to cook camping food idea.
+Packed full of salty protein and all the deliciousness you can handle and easy to cook.